PoCInnovation/Workshops/software/01.React/README.md

 Material UI is a library of pre-built components that you can use in your React app.
 Discover [here](https://dev.to/amberjones/5-delightful-things-about-material-ui-5402) the advantages of using a components library such as Material UI.

-The goal of this task is to create the `Task` component: this component will represent a task with all its information, including:
+The goal of this task is to create the `TaskCard` component: this component will represent a task with all its information, including:
 - A title
 - A description
-- A due time
+- A due date

 To do so, you must use the [Material UI Components](https://mui.com/components/), such as [Box](https://mui.com/material-ui/react-box/) or [Typography](https://mui.com/material-ui/react-typography/).

 :bulb: We let you figure out which components you may use from the link below!

 > From now, we recommend you to create a `components` folder in your `src` folder, and to create one file per component and naming it with the name of your component.
-For instance, the `Task` component should be located in `src/components/App.tsx`.
+For instance, the `TaskCard` component should be located in `src/components/TaskCard.tsx`.

 :bulb: Don't forget to [export](https://medium.com/swlh/javascript-import-export-basics-ed7d94caf4c0) your functions to reuse them in your `src/App.tsx`!
 <br/><br/>